gayverjr/opencap/README.md

 We would like to thank Professor Thomas Sommerfeld for his generous contribution of C++ code for analytic box-CAP integrals.
 Please visit his [repository](https://github.com/tsommerfeld/L2-methods_for_resonances) for many implementations of L^2 methods for resonances!

+We would like to thank Mushir Thodika from Temple University for his help in developing the interface with Columbus.

 We would like to thank Prof. John Burkardt for his implementation of the Incomplete Gamma function.
 Many of his wonderful open source codes can be found at his [website](https://people.sc.fsu.edu/~jburkardt/).